hmc-cs121-admin/git-pm-workflow/code-review-dance-activity.md

 *On GitHub*
 ### (1) Set up required code reviews (if necessary) (Developer A)

-  Go to the project's "Settings" tab and from the left sidebar select "Branches".
+  Go to the repositories's "Settings" tab (found on the rightmost tab of the repo).
+If the settings do not appear, you may not have full permissions in the Repo.
+Whoever made the repository can fix this in their settings.
+From the left sidebar select "Branches".
 Under the "Protected Branches" select the master branch to protect it from deletion and pushes.
-Require changes to master be made through pull-requests, and require each pull-request be reviewed by a maintainer (i.e., select "Require review from Code Owners").
+Require changes to master be made through pull-requests by ensuring that "Require pull request reviews before merging" is checked.
+You may need to uncheck "Require review from Code Owners" if your partner is just a collaborator and not an owner of the repo.

 *On Command Line*
 ### (2) Create an erroneous file (Developer B)